-At Abingdon, staff work hard to create a friendly and collegiate environment where your sons can thrive and excel in a myriad of ways.
-This is due, in no small part, to the quality of the relationships amongst the staff and boys.
-I am confident that both you and your son will find the School a friendly place; I am sure that your son will go on to make some life long friends.
+At Abingdon, staff work hard to create a friendly and collegiate environment where boys can thrive and excel in a myriad of ways.
+This is due, in no small part, to the quality of the relationships between staff and boys.
+We are confident that both sons and parents will find the school a friendly place and that boys will go on to make life long friends.

-Boys join the Middle School in the 3rd year (Year 9) and carry on through to complete their GCSE studies at the end of the 5th year (Year 11).
-Boys are split into nine houses; three boarding and day and six day, throughout their time here.
-Each boy has a house tutor attached to him in order to shepherd him through the Middle School; one for the third year and another to guide him through both the fourth and fifth form.
-You will discover great inter-house camaraderie as boys take part in various inter-house competitions ranging from: rugby, singing, debating, and swimming, through to chess and athletics.
+Boys join the Middle School in the Third Year (Year 9) and carry on through to complete their GCSE studies at the end of the Fifth Year (Year 11).
+Boys are split into nine houses; three for boarders and dayboys and six for just dayboys.
+Each boy has a house tutor attached to him in order to shepherd him through the Middle School; one tutor for the Third Year and another to guide him through both the Fourth and Fifth Years.
+There is great inter-house camaraderie as boys take part in various inter-house competitions ranging from: rugby, singing, debating, and swimming, through to chess and athletics.

-I hope that your son will seize the numerous opportunities (including all the Other Half Activities) available to him at Abingdon and grow in many ways: in his learning, his self-confidence, his sport, his music and in his zest for life beyond school.
+Boys are encouraged to seize the numerous opportunities (including all the Other Half Activities) available to them at Abingdon and to grow in many ways: in learning, self-confidence, sport, music and in zest for life beyond school.

 A brochure can only hint at the real life of the school so do come and visit us and see Abingdon life in action.
-You can do this by contacting the Director of Admissions.
-Alternatively, if you have any questions you can email me: email@example.com.
+Alternatively, if you have any questions you can email: email@example.com.

 With all good wishes